 They dance with the animal skin,(56) and the medicine dance has a different language from the Indian language of the world.
 The language of the Midewiwin is mI-dày wi-gaa-gií-i$-do-wI'n.
 The Indian language of the world the Mide live in has a certain way to it, now này-kaa-n^-g^-n^-gay-nao whàyay-hùu; này-kaa-n^-g^-n^-gay-n^.
 They kind-a chant it.
 They keep time when they sing that.

 That's medicine songs.
 The old medicine Indian sit right here(57), and he's singing, and they all sing and dance with joy and happiness.
 There's a man sitting there.
 He's got power to do good, bad, or anything he wants.
 And he knows the history of life.
 He's an old man setting there.
 And he sings a song.
 Then they pound the drums and sing, just like the songs I sang for you.
 They pound a drum and they dance.
 They have medicine and they dance around with their medicine in fur hides: mink hides, skunk hides, beaver hides.
 They use anything they get.
 They dry them hides and put medicine in those dried hides.

 They have special songs for that.
 They sing a spiritual song.
 There's an answer to everything.
 When this guy sings the song, he sees he will get an answer.
 It's a spiritual song.
 It's a medicine song.
 Medicine Men use that in Grand Medicine.
 If I had a drum, I'd beat that drum, bang!
 Rrrrrrrrrrrr; it's just like a rattlesnake.
 There's dope(58) in there too.
 That sound at the end of the song is when they get answers.
 It's a medicine song.
 They're talking to the spirits.
 It's a spiritual song.
 Those songs are nothing to fool with either.
-They get an answer(59) by them.
+The Medicine Men get an answer(59) by them.
 Birds carry the message.(60) Birds carry these songs.
 When you see the bird around, he's answering.
 Something's going to happen.